Fredrickmureti/alx-pre_course/README.md

-This is my first readme
+This is my first readme as a software engineer